9 Free Fan-Made Pokémon MMOs All Trainers Will Love

-Pokémon Go (our tips) isn’t just a game.
+Pokémon Go isn’t just a game.
 For a select few, it’s the realization of a dream.
-Since its inception, fans have craved a Pokémon massively-multiplayer game (MMO) that allows players to compete with one another like real Pokémon trainers.
+Since its inception, fans have craved a Pokémon MMO (massively-multiplayer online) game that allows players to compete with one another like real Pokémon trainers.

 1. Pokémon Revolution Online

 The base game is fantastic in itself, but Pokémon Revolution Online also continually adds new features every month.
 For free, of course.
 You have the option to join or create your own guild while exploring the Kanto, Johto, Hoenn, and Sinnoh regions.

-Aesthetics aside, this game absolutely promises hours of entertainment.
+This game absolutely promises hours of entertainment.
 The map is huge, and the game is truly massively multiplayer.
 Not only that, you can join guilds and partake in player-versus-player (PvP) battles just like an actual MMO.
-Pokémon Revolution is definitely one of the best—if not the best— fan-made Pokémon creations ever.
+Pokémon Revolution is definitely one of the best—if not the best—multiplayer Pokémon game.

 Another top contender for best fan-made Pokémon MMO out there, the aptly named PokeMMO brings the Pokémon franchise into the modern era.

-It’s fun.
-Better yet, it’s truly massively popular and polished — along, of course, with being completely free.
+Better yet, it’s massively popular and polished.
 To install this game, you’ll need to access, download, and unzip a ROM of Pokémon FireRed.
 Other optional ROM installations will provide further graphic and visual content.
 Head to the developer’s instructions for a rundown of how to get PokeMMO working on your PC.

 3. Pokémon World Online

 Pokémon World Online (PWO) is an old-timer as far as Pokémon MMOs are concerned.
 Despite its age, it’s still one of the best online Pokémon games.
 It’s also, in my opinion, one of the most in-depth in terms of Pokémon statistical information and feature availability.

 PWO is a standalone installation, which makes it a bit more immersive than browser-based alternatives.
 That also allows for a particular smoothness and finish that makes it feel like a serious Pokémon MMO compared to the other, more popular versions of the same type.

 It’s also interesting in that the UI is largely customizable.
 Instead of a dynamic environment, you can cater the game design to your needs and focus on the battle rather than the environment.
-It’s a familiar Pokémon feel with more calculated gameplay, likely to entertain both old-school and new Pokémon players for hours upon hours.
+It’s a familiar Pokémon feel with more calculated gameplay, likely to entertain both old and new Pokémon players for hours.

 4. Pokémon Planet

 Pokémon Planet is not only fun, but impressive.
-The play area and Pokémon library are massive, and the game is absolutely true to the Pokémon series.
-The added browser-based functionality also allows you to play without the need to download it, making it one of the best free browser games .
+The play area and Pokémon library are massive, and the game is true to the Pokémon series.
+You don’t need to download it, making it one of the best free browser games .

-Pokémon Planet also hosts a multiplayer event called Clan Wars, wherein players of different clans—which you can start and join—battle each other at specific times throughout the week.
+Pokémon Planet also hosts a multiplayer event called Clan Wars [Broken URL Removed], wherein players of different clans—which you can start and join—battle each other at specific times throughout the week.